lauratravin/lauratravin.github.io/_posts/2018-08-24-performing_kittens.markdown

 You can find my code [here](https://github.com/lauratravin/CLIFP-Kitty)  and see how I implemented my kitties.

 No kitten was harmed during the process and please remember to adopt or save a kitten no matter her/his breed.
-Follow Follow my kittens [@tituneskittens](http://www.instagram.com/tituneskittens)
+Follow my kittens [@tituneskittens](http://www.instagram.com/tituneskittens)

 ![kitty](http://www.redhikari.com/clients/learnco/pinkkitty.GIF)